SosenWiosen/SosenWiosen/README.md

 <h3 align="center">An ICT student and Software Engineer at Software Mansion</h3>

 # 💫 About Me:
-👨‍🎓 ICT student at AGH UST 🟩⬛️🟥 <br> 👨‍💻 Software Engineer at Software Mansion <br> 🏍️ Mobile App Team Leader at E-Moto AGH<br> 👾 Kinda a nerd <br>🏂️ In my free time, I snowboard and have fun.
+👨‍🎓 ICT student at AGH UST 🟩⬛️🟥 <br> 👨‍💻 Software Engineer at Software Mansion <br>  👾 Kinda a nerd <br>🏂️ In my free time, I snowboard and have fun.

 # 🌐 Socials: